Support

 Source: Kupi.com AI

-Traditional souvenirs, such as fans, kimonos, or Japanese wagashi sweets, are best bought in the area of Senso-ji Temple on Nakamise Street.
-Shops in Tokyo usually open from 10:00 to 20:00 or 21:00.
-A pleasant bonus for tourists is the Tax Free system: by presenting your passport at major stores, the 10% tax is deducted directly at the register.
+Traditional souvenirs such as fans, kimonos, or wagashi Japanese sweets are best bought in the Asakusa area at the Nakamise-dori market near Senso-ji Temple.
+Shops in Tokyo usually operate from 10:00 to 20:00 or 21:00.
+A nice bonus for tourists is the Tax Free system: by presenting your passport at major stores, the 10% tax is deducted right at the checkout.